 The tuition for this course is estimated to be $2,450 plus a $55 non refundable application fee.
 For international students there is also an additional $100 processing fee upon enrollment.
 The tuition covers all books and labs.

 Residential sites have an additional Residential Program Fee which covers the cost of room and board plus additional acitivities that take place in the evenings and on weekends.

 Thanks to the support of our sponsors, limited need-based financial assistance is available for partial and full scholarships.
 The application for financial assistance with supporting documents must be submitted with the student application.
-Only completed applications packets with supporting documents will be considered.
+Only completed application packets with supporting documents will be considered.

 We are not able to provide financial assistance to students interested in participating in a residential program.

 There may be fees for parking at some locations.
 Please see the site specific page for more information.

 The Johns Hopkins Homewood Campus residential program costs an additional $3,350 (estimated) which includes room, meals, activities, and field trips.
 Residential students will have access to the library, athletic center, and rock climbing walls as well as the student infirmary.
 Computer labs are available in the residence halls.

 The Engineering Innovation students will be mixed in with the other high schools students participating in Pre-College programs at JHU.
 Room requests cannot be accepted.
 Space is limited to 85 residential students on the JHU Homewood campus.

 The CSU-Fullerton residential program costs an estimated additional $3,450 (estimated) which includes room, meals, activities, and field trips.
 Residential students will have access to the library and athletic center.